hashicorp/faas-nomad/README.md

     handler: ./facedetect
     image: nicholasjackson/func_facedetect
     secrets:
-      - secret/mysecret/mykey
+      - mysecret
 ```

-This secret would be stored in a file and mounted at the path `/var/openfaas/secrets/mykey` to access the secret you would read the contents of this file from your function.
+This secret would be stored in a file and mounted at the path `/var/openfaas/secrets/mysecret` to access the secret you would read the contents of this file from your function.

 ### Async functions
 OpenFaaS has the capability to immediately return when you call a function and add the work to a nats streaming queue.
 To enable this feature in addition to the OpenFaaS gateway and Nomad provider you must run a nats streaming server.